 Irritation or inflammation, no matter what causes it or how it happens, impairs the skin's immune and healing response.
-And although your skin may not show it or doesn't react in an irritated fashion, if you apply irritants to your skin the damage is still taking place and is ongoing, so it adds up over time.
+And although your skin may not show it or react in an irritated fashion, if you apply irritants to your skin the damage is still taking place.
+Scary fact: This often-unseen damage is ongoing, so it adds up over time.

-Blackheads are formed when hormones cause too much sebum (oil) to be produced, dead skin cells get in the way, the pore is impaired or misshapen, and the path for the oil to exit through the pore is blocked, creating a clog.
+Blackheads develop when a clog forms within the pore and prevents oil and cellular debris from exiting the pore normally.
 As this clog nears the surface of the skin, the mixture of oil and cellular debris oxidizes and turns, you guessed it, black.
-But you cannot scrub away blackheads, at least not completely.
+Despite product claims that sound tempting, you cannot scrub away blackheads, at least not completely.
 Using a topical scrub removes the top portion of the blackhead, but does nothing to address the underlying cause, so they're back again before too long.

 Fact: Ironically, dry skin is not as simple as just a lack of moisture.
 And, surprisingly, drinking more water won't make dry skin look or feel better.